Contact us about Volunteering

 Social Media Updates

-Our Facebook page has almost 10,000 likes and is our lifeline to potential adopters as well as the Lulu's community.
+Our Facebook page has over 10,000 likes and is our lifeline to potential adopters as well as the Lulu's community.
 We post about 3 times a day to Facebook and would like to energize our Twitter and Instagram channels to reach even more doggie folks.

 Legwork and Networking